Experimental limits on the fundamental Planck scale in large extra dimensions: Limits from accelerator experiments

 \subsection{Black hole searches}

 ATLAS and CMS have searched for direct black hole production.
 The limits on $M_D$ from the searches are largely model dependent.
 In the case of classical black hole models, the limits on $M_D$ depend on the threshold production mass $M_\mathrm{th}$, as well as $n$.
-CMS has also set such limits for quantum black hole production models using di-jet events~\cite{:2012yf}.
-In models of quantum black hole production, ATLAS has taken the threshold mass as $M_D$, and searched in di-jet events~\cite{:2012pu}.
+In models of quantum black hole production, CMS~\cite{Khachatryan:2015sja}. and ATLAS~\cite{Aad:2014aqa} have searched in di-jet events.
+ATLAS has taken $M_\mathrm{th} = M_D$, allowing limits on $M_D$.
+ATLAS has also searched for quantum black holes in the $\gamma+$jet, e$^+$e$^-$, $\mu^+\mu^-$, e+jet, and $\mu+$jet final states.
+The limits on $M_\mathrm{th}$ in these channels are less stringent.
 Since the models are speculative, I do not consider them as giving limits on $M_D$.